dasch-swiss/dsp-tools/docs/internal/fast-xmlupload.md

 1. Prepare your data as explained below
 2. Process the files locally with `dsp-tools process-files`
 3. Upload the files to DSP with `dsp-tools upload-files`
-4. Create the resources on DSP with `dsp-tools fast-xml-upload`
+4. Create the resources on DSP with `dsp-tools fast-xmlupload`

 ## 1. Prepare your data